 The Feeding America Hunger In America 2014 study surveyed food pantry and soup kitchen clients in Connecticut and revealed that in the previous 12 months:

-Read about the landmark Map the Meal Gap 2016 study that provides a detailed look at the food budget needed by families in Connecticut who struggle with hunger.
+Learn more about the Map the Meal Gap study that provides a detailed look at the food budget needed by families in Connecticut who struggle with hunger.

 Below is a map that illustrates overall food insecurity and other community data in Connecticut by town.
 The darker the shading, the higher the food insecurity rate in that community.
 Click on the city or town for which you want to review data.